 Targeted content is where lead segmentation comes in.
 A 40-year-old CEO that came from a high-profile referral link differs from the 20-something enthusiast with a startup idea.
 You most likely don’t want to send them both all of your content, and you definitely want each of them to receive slightly different content.

 Some of your content will appeal to both of the above personas but you still can present it in a targeted manner.
-The same blog post can communicate different things.
+The same blog article can communicate different things.
 For the startup persona, it might contain clever tips that will save them money, while establishing your company as best-in-class for the CEO.

 Experiment with different subject lines and newsletter templates.
 A/B testing is invaluable in the lead nurturing process.